 Fashion & Beauty

-An Informal Guide to Workwear offers a thorough overview of the forty most important workwear pieces, discussing their history, function, construction, and materials.
+An Informal Guide to Workwear offers a fascinating overview of some of the most important workwear pieces, discussing their history, function, construction, and materials.

 About The Author